Best and Worst Times to Visit British Virgin Islands

 This also is part of the Caribbean hurricane season.
 It lasts from June through November.

-August is next with about 3.6 inches on average, followed by a brief increase in rain during May.
+August is next with about 3.6 inches of rain on average, followed by a brief increase in rain during May.

 These numbers are based on a 30-year history from the U.S. National Weather Service, which is the meterological service for the U.S. Virgin Islands.
 It is the nearest meteorological service to the British Virgin Islands.

 It is important to keep in mind that these numbers are averages.
-The actual rainfall may vary quite a bit from year to year, but they provide a useful guide about what to expect.
+The actual rainfall may vary quite a bit from year to year, but they provide a useful guide about weather patterns and what to expect.

 Dry Season